GLOBAL MARKETS-Stocks, euro slide on worries over US jobs

 Fed fund futures, tied to the overnight lending rate between banks, ticked up after the jobs report, signaling traders see the Fed first hiking rates in the fourth quarter of 2014, either at its October or its December meeting of that year.

-Monetary policy loosening by a trio of major central banks failed to impress investors on Friday.
-They pushed Spanish borrowing costs back up to unsustainable levels reached before last week's EU summit took measures designed to ease pressure on Spain's debt.
+Monetary policy loosening by a trio of major central banks failed to impress investors on Friday, pushing Spanish borrowing costs back up to unsustainable levels reached before last week's EU summit took measures designed to ease pressure on them.

-China, the euro zone and Britain all loosened monetary policy on Thursday, signaling growing alarm about the world economy.
+China, the euro zone and Britain all loosened monetary policy on Thursday, signalling growing alarm about the world economy.
 But to little avail.

 The 19-commodity Thomson Reuters-Jefferies CRB index was headed for its sharpest loss in a week as oil and copper prices fell about 2 percent each.

 Gold slid more than 1 percent in choppy trade as investors turned to the perceived safety of the dollar.
-The spot price of gold, which tracks trades in bullion, was at $1,590.76, down from $1,604.33 at Thursday's close.
+The spot price of gold, which tracks trades in bullion, was at $1,588.19 from $1,604.33 at Thursday's close.

-U.S. Treasuries' benchmark 10-year note yields were at 1.5508 percent, their lowest in four days.
+U.S. Treasuries' benchmark 10-year note yields were at 1.5559 percent, their lowest levels in four days.
 Safe haven German Bund futures hit a session high.
+(Additional reporting by Mike Peacock in London Editing by W Simon)

 The following factors could affect Italian markets on Monday.